calvert/stackevo-docs/draft-trammell-semi-report-02.md

 For evolution in the transport layer itself various proposals have been discussed, reaching from the development of new protocols (potentially as user-level stacks) encapsulated in UDP as a transport identification sub-header to the use of TCP as a substrate where the semantics of TCP are relaxed (e.g. regarding reliability, ordering, flow control etc.) and a more flexible API is provided to the application.

 Discussion on evolution during the workshop divided amicably along two lines: working to fix the deployability of TCP extensions ("the TCP Liberation Front") versus working to build new encapulation-based mechanisms to allow wholly new protocols to be deployed ("the People's Front of UDP").
 David Black {{black-semi}} pointed out that UDP encapsulation has to be adapted and separately discussed for every use case, which can be a long and painful process.
-UDP encapsulation can be an approach to develop more specialized protocols than helps to address special needs of certain applications.
+UDP encapsulation can be an approach to develop more specialized protocols that helps to address special needs of certain applications.
 However, Stuart Cheshire {{cheshire-semi}} (as presented by Brian Trammell) pointed out that designing a new protocol instead of fixing/extending TCP might not always solve the problem.

 To address the extensibility problem of TCP, Bob Briscoe proposed Inner Space {{briscoe-semi}}.
 Here, the general principle is to extend layer X's header within layer X+1; in the case of TCP, additional TCP header and option space is provided within the TCP payload, such that it cannot presently be inspected and modified by middleboxes.